sentoz/loggie-docs-en/docs/user-guide/use-in-kubernetes/general-usage.md

 - Advantages: The life cycle has nothing to do with the Pod.
 Even if the Pod is destroyed, the log files are still on the node disk.
 If the Agent does not collect logs, the log files can still be found.
 - Disadvantages: There is no isolation by default, and the log path for mounting needs to be controlled.
 In addition, after the Pod is migrated, the residual log files accumulate for a long time and occupy the disk, and the quota of disk occupied by the log is not under control.

-To resolve isolation and avoid multiple Pods printing logs to the same path and file, we need to use the subPathExpr field to construct the subPath directory name from the Downward API environment variable.
+To resolve isolation and avoid multiple Pods printing logs to the same path and file, we need to use the subPathExpr field to construct the subPath directory name from environment variable get from the Downward API .
 The VolumeSubpathEnvExpansion feature has been enabled by default since Kubernetes 1.15.
 Refer to [feature-gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) and [using-subpath-expanded-environment](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath-expanded-environment)。

 An example using subPathExpr is shown below: